HaroldTheCat/HaroldTheCat/README.md

 - 👋 Hi, I’m @HaroldTheCat
 - 👀 I’m interested in many things, mostly repairing robot vacuum cleaners.
-- 🌱 I’m currently learning HTML, CSS, JAVA, PYTHON
+- 🌱 I’m currently learning HTML, CSS, JAVA, PYTHON, MYSQL
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...
 - ⚡ Fun fact: Tofu is good for you.